pymc-devs/pymc-examples/examples/case_studies/BART_introduction.myst.md

 plt.step(x_data, idata_coal.posterior["μ"].sel(chain=0, draw=[3, 10]).T);
 ```

 The next figure shows 3 trees.
 As we can see these are very simple function and definitely not very good approximators by themselves.
-Inspecting individuals trees is generally not necessary when working with BART, we are showing them just so we can gain further intuition on the inner workins of BART.
+Inspecting individuals trees is generally not necessary when working with BART, we are showing them just so we can gain further intuition on the inner workings of BART.

 ```{code-cell} ipython3
 bart_trees = μ_.owner.op.all_trees